// Add the new slick-theme.css if you want the default styling

 While many people are already on the journey, electrifying your home is not always simple, so you might need some support to make the switch.
 We’ve got some handy tips to help you along the way.

-Why should I get off gas?
+Why should I go all-electric?

 We expect that all homes will need to go electric as part of Australia’s commitment to a clean energy future.
 There are many benefits including: